codebro634/Rosinen-Picken/README.md

 The jar **Rosinen_picken.jar** was compiled with Java compiler version 7 (51.0) and example graphs to run the algorithm on can be found in the folder **graphs**.

+# Java version
+The source code is written for Java 7 (51) and the .jar was compiled with the same version.